-Yes, most courses offered through the Gastronomy program are on weekday evenings, typically from 6 to 9 p.m.
+Yes, most on campus courses offered through the Gastronomy program are on weekday evenings, typically from 6 to 9 p.m.
 However, degree students taking the Laboratory in the Culinary Arts attend classes during the daytime.
 Also, students may take approved daytime courses in other graduate departments throughout the University.

 Can I take Gastronomy courses before officially enrolling?